Electrical and Electronic Engineering

 In addition:

-• Minimum 25 days holiday entitlements + bank holidays + agile working* subject to conversation with your Manager
+• Minimum 25 days holiday entitlements + bank holidays + agile working* subject to conversation with your manager

 • Generous pension and employee share schemes